keyscript/keyscript_private/docs/js.md

             document.getElementById('error').textContent = `Error loading WebAssembly: ${error.message}`;
         })
     ```
-   - the provided file also contains a bit of error handling and output representation.
+   - The provided file also contains a bit of error handling and output representation.
-   - to import a function, use `func = result.instance.exports.function_name`. you can now use `func` as a normal JavaScript function, by calling it with `func(params)`.
+   - To import a function, use `func = result.instance.exports.function_name`. you can now use `func` as a normal JavaScript function, by calling it with `func(params)`.
 3. Importing inside a javascript async function:
    - First, make sure to include the following JavaScript code:
    ```javascript